 If you wait too long to take the exam, you’ll forget some of the things you’ve learned.
 However, if you take it before you’re truly ready, you either won’t pass or your knowledge won’t be retained afterward.

 Last but not least, start acting on what you’ve learned as soon as possible.
-PPC advertising knowledge is important, but nothing solidifies concepts like applying them in the real world.
+PPC digital advertising knowledge is important, but nothing solidifies concepts like applying them in the real world.
 If you want to leverage PPC marketing to get big results, you need to apply what you’ve learned to see how it all works.

 Don’t be afraid of making mistakes.
 Start experimenting with a small test budget as soon as possible and in time, with dedication, your skills will improve and you’ll be able to get the higher conversion rates most businesses only dream of achieving.